-Karatu District operate and maintain the water infrastructure.
-2.4 Climate resilient behavioral change and water governance for Hadzabe and Datoga communities in the three wards of Baray, Endmagahan and Mang'ola storage tanks, distribution network systems and pump system at Baray, Mang'ola and Endamaghang Wards 2.2.2 Construct community water points/ community water Kiosks for network systems 2.3.1 Conduct awareness raising meetings with community stakeholders on operation and maintenance of water infrastructure and supply 3.Improving climate change resilience of forests and non- timber products for selected villages of the three wards of Baray, Endamaghan and Mang'ola in Karatu District 3.1 Adoption of integrated climate smart forest management practiced for selected villages of Baray, Endamaghan and Mang'ola wards promoted. and functions to sustain climate change resilient livelihoods at selected villages in baray, Endamaghan and Mang'ola , 3.1.3 Tree planting and maintenance 3.1.4 Establishment and building capacity for communities to form and operate tree planting group
+Karatu District 2.2 Water supply systems constructed in Hadzabe (gathers and hunters) and Datoga (blacksmith) communities at Baray, Mang 'ola and Endamaghang Wards in Karatu District for improved water quality 2.2.1 Design and Construct water storage tanks, distribution network systems and pump system at Baray, Mang'ola and Endamaghang Wards 2.2.2 Construct community water points/community water Kiosks for network systems 2.3 Hadzabe (hunters and gathers) and Datoga (blacksmith) facilitated, trained and supported to operate and maintain the water infrastructure.
+2.14 Conduct awareness raising meetings with community stakeholders on behavior change and water governance 3.Improving climate change resilience of forests and non-timber products for selected villages of the three wards of Baray, Endamaghan and Mang'ola in Karatu District 3.1 Adoption of integrated climate smart forest management practiced for selected villages of Baray, Endamaghan and Mang'ola wards promoted.
+3.1.2 .
+Support the establishment and and functions to sustain climate change resilient livelihoods at selected villages in baray, 3.1.3Tree planting and maintenance3.1.4 Establishment and building capacity for communities to form and operate tree planting group